Official Community Plan & Zoning Bylaw Updates

 5. All maps have been updated to a clear and consistent style for clarity.

-6. The draft OCP integrates content from numerous strategic plans and reports:
+6. It integrates content from numerous strategic plans and reports:

 - Council’s Strategic Plan